 In our example below, we have a customs code and customs description that do not match.
 Using the search as before, it has suggested some alternatives and their customs codes:

-How do I check my data is correct?
+How do I check if my data has been changed?